f0nzie/matplotlib-with-rmarkdown/01-introduction.md

 ## And also 3D

-Although in data science 3D plots are not recommended, if there is a compelling case where the 3D plot could explain it better than a 2D plot, then, it should be okay.
+Although in data science 3D plots are not recommended, if there is a compelling case where a 3D plot explains a discovery better than a 2D plot, then, it should be okay and justified.
 But the rule is *do not abuse of 3D*.
 What you are trying to convey is information per square centimeter of graphics.

 <div class=decocode><div style="background-color:#417FB1"><span style="font-size:90%;color:#FFD94C"><i class="fab fa-python"></i>  <b>Python</b></span>